jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

 **Conditionals**: you often run a bit of code if a certain condition is met, for example if the variable contains a number greater than 5, do this, otherwise do that.
 This creates a logic flow to your code and allows decisions to be made.

 **Functions**: if you find yourself doing the same few line of code again, and again, we don't type them out repeatedly, we instead create a function which we can call every time we want to run those lines.
 Functions take input (called arguments) and return data back to the main program (where you can store it in a variable, for example).

 Defining a variable
 --------------------

 A variable is a container to store your data.
 Most variables in interpreted languages are defined when you use them first time.
 In compiled language you need to decide up-front which variables you need.
-Variables can change what they store throughout the code.
+Variables can change what they store throughout the code, including the type of data they store.

 Some examples: